-The NASA Goddard Space Flight Center’s Wallops Flight Facility owns and operates a C-130 Hercules research aircraft to support airborne scientific research activities.
+The NASA Goddard Space Flight Center’s (GSFC) Wallops Flight Facility (WFF) Aircraft Office operates two NASA C-130 Hercules research aircraft to support airborne scientific research activities.
 The C-130 is used to perform scientific research, provide logistics support on an as-needed basis to other airborne science missions, and can be used as a technology test bed for new airborne and satellite instrumentation.
-This aircraft is also available to support range surveillance and recovery operations as needed.
+These aircraft are also available to support range surveillance and recovery operations as needed.
 The C-130 is a self-sufficient aircraft that can operate from short field civilian and military airports to remote areas of the world in support of scientific studies and other operations.